computationalmystic/sengfs19-group3/Sprint-4/README.md

     this.http.get('http://augur.osshealth.io:5000/api/unstable/repo-groups')
     }

-2. Import the JavaScript file to other component (such as repo, info, message ,repo group, contributors)
+2. Import the JavaScript file to other component (such as repo, info, message ,repo group, or contributors)
-3. use getter function to get the data from JavaScript file
+3. Use getter function to get the data from JavaScript file
-4. Import mat table from Augular model and put all the data from API to themat table data source.
+4. Import mat table from Angular model and put all the data from API to the mat table data source.

 **Code example:**

 >

         getter() {